godseritesh/Map_My_Ganapati/README.md

 ### Demo Mode Testing
 If using demo mode, you should see:
-- 8 Pune ganpati mandals loaded
+- 8 Pune Ganpati mandals loaded
 - Map centered on Pune (18.52, 73.86)
 - Orange elephant markers (🐘) for each mandal
 - Console messages starting with `📝 Using fallback data`